-By the time of the OS County Series survey in 1882, only the southern third of the boundary feature remained, but in 1699, its northern end veered towards the Clatterbatch (brook) where the valley widens - i.e. in the vicinity of the present-day Church Road, Castle Grove and

-Stourbridge Junction railway station.
-The topography of the land here would have made it ideal for damming the brook to form large fish ponds (see figure 6); and indeed, one or more fish ponds existed in the area until at least the 1950s.
-Therefore, it is suggested that this location - or perhaps a little further downstream, north of Brook Road - would be a good candidate for Grendel's mere.
-It is conceivable that irregular field boundaries in both locations - see Bach (1699) and Court and Blackden (1782) - might be represent the fingerprint of ancient fish ponds.
+The boundary feature ran roughly parallel with the Clatterbatch (brook) and gradually veered towards it at its northern end.
+By the time of the OS County Series survey in 1882, only the southern third of the boundary feature remained, but in 1699, its northern terminus lay in the vicinity of the present-day Church Road, Castle Grove and Stourbridge Junction railway station; and it is conceivable that in earlier times the dyke might have run further north towards Red Hill School's playing fields and the medieval boundary of Bedcote manor.
+The topography of the land in this vicinity would have made it ideal for damming the brook to form large fish ponds (see figure 6).
+Indeed, several fish ponds existed along this stretch of the Clatterbatch until at least the 1950s, one being recorded in the area now occupied by Red Hill School on the 1814 OS surveyor's preliminary drawing of Stourbridge (British Library Online Gallery, 2014).
+It is conceivable that irregular field boundaries recorded in these locations on the plans by Bach (1699) and Court and Blackden (1782) might represent the fingerprint of other, more ancient, fish ponds.
+For this reason, it is suggested that Gendel's mere was located somewhere along this section of the Clatterbach (brook) between markers 16a and 16b on figure 7.

 Photograph 6 shows the southern end of Stourbridge Junction railway station in around 1907, or a few years earlier.
 It is taken from the south-west (looking north-east) with Chawn Hill in the background.
-There is, of course, no sign of the supposed dyke at this date, but it would have run from right to left behind the railway track, part-way up the slope of the hill, veering closer to the track as it reached Chawnhill House (the large building behind the station).
+There is, of course, no sign of the supposed dyke at this date, but it would have run from right to left behind the railway track, part-way up the slope of the hill, getting closer to the track as it reached Chawnhill House (the large building behind the station).
 A pathway runs underneath the embankment, with the Clatterbatch (brook) beside it.
 The brook continued to the left of the photograph towards a fishpond located in the grounds of "The Castle" (now a cul-de-sac named Castle Grove).
 The Castle and the pond are depicted in photograph 7 (also taken around 1907) which looks north-westwards across the pond.

 Hooke (1990) refers to another (she says, dubious) translation of grendels mere as "the pool of the gravely stream".
 In this context it is interesting to note that an "Old Gravel Pit" is marked on the 1888 OS map about 350m from the stream.
-It is, however, difficult to say whether any of the associated deposits would have found their way into the stream, as the geology in the area is very fragmented (see British Geological Survey (1975)), with the stream passing through a variety of different marls and sandstones.
+It is, however, difficult to say whether any of the associated deposits would have found their way into the stream, as the geology in the area is very fragmented (British Geological Survey ,1975), with the stream passing through a variety of different marls and sandstones.

-17. From Grendel's mere to (the) stone chamber
+17 (a & b).
+From Grendel's mere to (the) stone chamber